elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 <img src="../../assets/images/kafka/For-Data-Buffer-Router-3.png" alt="For-Data-Buffer-Router-3.png" style="width:20%;float:right;"/>

  * Efficiently deal with large volume of data
      - Data usually comes in as events
      - Each event can be small size X  Billions of them
  * Transport data in and out of system
      - Million events came in
      - Million events went out
  * Support multiple publishers and consumers
      - Same data can be read by multiple consumers
- * Completely ‘de couple’ publishers and consumers
+ * Completely 'de couple' publishers and consumers
      - Easy to add more pubs / subs
  * Scale seamlessly as a cluster
  * Safeguard data -- can not loose data

 Notes: